 view a list of dangerous permissions, run the command:

 adb shell pm list permissions -g -d

-Android 6.0 does not change the behavior of normal permissions (all
+Android 6.0 and later does not change the behavior of normal permissions (all

 non-dangerous permissions including normal, system, and signature permissions).

 Normal permissions are lower-risk permissions (such as